 At first glance, the casual observer from outside of the rail industry is prone to say that single employee train operation sounds dangerous.
 “What if the engineer has a heart attack?” is an often heard question.
 And while this question has merit, there are many other and far more complex and unanswered questions about just how single employee train operations could be accomplished safely and efficiently for the train crew, the railroad and the general public.
 How will the train make a back-up move?
 What happens when the train hits a vehicle or pedestrian?
 How will the train crew member deal with “bad-order” equipment in his/her train, or make pick-ups and set-outs en route?
 What about job briefings and calling signals, copying mandatory directives and reminders of slow orders?
 These are just some questions that we take up in this article.
 Read More...

-RWU conducted our 5th Convention in conjunction with the Labor Notes Conference in Chicago IL, on March 31st - April 1st, 2016.
+RWU conducted our 6th Convention in conjunction with the Labor Notes Conference in Chicago IL.

 You can read all about it in The Highball by clicking HERE.

-We most likely will conduct our 6th Biennial Convention in the Spring of 2018 in Chicago, IL.
+The 7th Biennial Convention is tentatively scheduled for April 16th of 2020 in Chicago, IL.
 We hope to see you there!

 The Campaign was officially unleashed on Labor Day 2012.
 The rail carriers have been slowly but surely making inroads and it is only a matter of time before they make an all-out press for universal single employee crews.
 RWU says HELL NO!
 And we encourage all of our members and supporters, all railroad workers to get involved in the campaign.
 READ MORE...

 Popular Science magazine offers one of the best in-depth descriptions of the issues surrounding Positive Train Control.
 CLICK HERE to read.